databrickslabs/dbx/docs/source/multitask_jobs.rst

 If you would like to enable this API, please do one of the following:

 * In case if you're using local Databricks CLI profiles, please follow `this documentation <https://docs.databricks.com/dev-tools/cli/jobs-cli.html#requirements-to-call-the-jobs-rest-api-21>`_
-* In your CI pipeline, simply set this environment variable: :code:`export DATABRICKS_JOBS_API_VERSION=2.1` to enable the latest features
+* In your CI/CD pipeline, simply set this environment variable: :code:`export DATABRICKS_JOBS_API_VERSION=2.1` to enable the latest features

 .. tabs::